 10. Ask customers how they heard about you.
 This is an important question because it will help you figure out where to focus your promotional efforts in the future.

 11. Thank everyone who purchased from you, especially if they waited in line or made a special trip to buy from you at the craft show.
-You want them to have a positive experience to return to future events and recommend you to others.
+You want them to have a positive experience, return to future events, and recommend you to others.
 Every sale counts no matter how large or small it is.